At Cambridge, you study the medical sciences first, before learning to apply that knowledge to medical practice as a clinical student.

 We encourage our students to work together to solve problems, and are a very collaborative community.
 Although our medical students are loaned a half skeleton each in their first year to help them with their understanding of the FAB course, we also have a separate medical resources room, containing anatomical models and skeletons, in which our students can work together to solidify their understanding.
 Our Homerton library is also well stocked with text books and further recommended references for the medical course, so students don’t need to purchase their own books.

-Applicants for Medicine will take a pre-interview assessment (BMAT) in their schools or colleges in the November of the year of application.
-Further information about the format and content for this assessment is available here.
+Applicants for Medicine will take a pre-interview assessment (BMAT) in their schools or colleges in the October of the year of application.
+Further information about the date, format and content for this assessment is available here.

 For those studying A levels, the standard offer for Medicine is A*A*A. Most successful applicants are studying 3 Science/Maths subjects, and Chemistry is essential.
 For the IB the offer is 40-42 pts with 7,7,6 in Higher Level subjects (and the subject requirement is the same).
 At interview we are looking for students with clear interest in the medical sciences, who can think logically and learn quickly.
 You’ll need to be able to recognize ethical dilemmas and discuss them with insight and empathy.
 You’ll also need to demonstrate that you’ve considered your choice of course and career carefully.